What if period brands stopped trying to be cute?

 As a student in Gothenburg Västtrafik's ticket prices are hard to ignore.
-A single ticker is valid for 90 minutes and monthly passes across multiple zones are a recurring expense.
+A single ticket is valid for 90 minutes and monthly passes across multiple zones are a recurring expense.
 Every time the prices increase, it becomes a topic of discussion.
 Despite the complaints, most people keep riding – there are simply few alternatives to public transport.
 This project explores a simple question: what if Västtrafik were completely honest in their advertising?

 Graduation project at Yrgo, created in collaboration with Frida Thornblad and graphic designer Julia Sjöberg.